 Fluency is the ability to read a text accurately and smoothly.
 The absolute best way to improve fluency is to read aloud with your child, says Landmark School’s Robert Kahn.
 “That one to one time is the key.”
-When your child reads aloud to you, she gets reading practice, and when you read aloud to her, you’re modeling fluency.
+When your child reads aloud to you, they get reading practice, and when you read aloud to them, you’re modeling fluency.
 That’s not all: the shared experience helps your child create positive associations with reading.

 - Ham it up.
 Take turns reading with your child.
 You can alternate page by page or character by character.
-When it’s your turn, read with expression, and encourage your child to also.
+When it’s your turn, read with expression, and encourage your child to do the same.
 Let your inner ham shine!

 - Make your own audiobook.
-Practice reading a favorite story with your child until he feels comfortable and familiar with it.
-Then, fire up your audio recorder (on your cell phone or computer) and record the results.
-Play the recording back so your child can hear how she sounds, and then do it again until she’s happy with the results.
+Practice reading a favorite story with your child until they feel comfortable and familiar with it.
+Then, fire up the audio recorder on your cell phone or computer and record the results.
+Play the recording back so your child can hear how they sound, and then do it again until they’re happy with the result.
 When you have a polished version, present it as a gift to a friend or grandparent – and be sure to save a copy for yourself!

 Comprehension: build a better reader

-Some children have little trouble with the mechanics of reading, but struggle to identify key points in a story and understand its basic themes.
-Posing questions and helping your child engage more deeply with what she’s reading will help sharpen her comprehension skills.
+Some children have little trouble with the mechanics of reading but struggle to identify key points in a story and understand its themes.
+Posing questions and helping your child engage more deeply with what they’re reading will help sharpen their comprehension skills.

 - Mental movies.
-Ask your child to visualize the scene in the story you’re reading to help her link words with imagery, suggests educational psychologist Melanie West.
-Read a few paragraphs to your child, then ask how she pictures the scene.
-If she has trouble visualizing it, look back at the text and help her find words and phrases that describe the scene.
-Ask her to imagine and describe how the scene might appear in a movie.
-Have paper and markers on hand, in case she wants to sketch her mental image.
+Ask your child to visualize the scene in the story you’re reading to help them link words with imagery, suggests educational psychologist Melanie West.
+Read a few paragraphs to your child, then ask how they picture the scene.
+If they have trouble visualizing it, look back at the text and help them find descriptive words and phrases.
+Ask them to imagine and describe how the scene might appear in a movie.
+Have paper and markers on hand in case they want to sketch her mental image.

 - What happens next?
-After reading a few paragraphs of a story, ask your child if he can predict what is going to happen next.
-What does he think will happen if the rabbit steals the carrots?
-Does he think the farmer will catch the rabbit?
+After reading a few paragraphs of a story, ask your child if they can predict what is going to happen next.
+What will happen if the rabbit steals the carrots?
+Will the farmer catch the rabbit?
 How will the story end?
-If the book has pictures, encourage him to look at them carefully for clues.
+If the book has pictures, encourage your child to look at them carefully for clues.

 - Reading with purpose.
-Help your child read with a particular goal in mind.
-For example, before your child begins reading a chapter of a book, pose a question or two, so she can look for answers as she reads.
-For example, “When you’re finished this chapter, tell me two things the main character says to his dog.”
-Or ask your child what time of year a particular story takes place.
-Does he think it’s summer or winter?
-How can he tell?
+Help your child practice reading with a particular goal in mind.
+For example, before your child begins reading a chapter of a book, pose a question or two, so they can look for answers as they read.
+For example, “When you’re finished with this chapter, tell me two things the main character says to his dog.”
+Or ask what time of year a particular story takes place.
+Does your child think it’s summer or winter?
+How can they tell?